sally20921/sally20921.github.io/_drafts/2021-09-05-intrinsic.md

 <h3> The Camera Frustum: A Pinhole Camera Made Simple </h3>

-As we discussed earlier, only the arrangement of the pinhole and the film matter, so the physical box surrounding the camera is irrelevant.
-For this reason, many discussions of camera geometry use a simpler visual representation: the camera frustum.
+To put it simply, camera frustum is a visual representation where we use virtual image that has the same properties as the film image.
+Unlike the true image, the virtual image appears in front of the camera, and the projected image is unflipped.

+So the pinhole has been replaced by the tip of the visibility cone, and the film, and the film is now represented by the virtual image plane.

 <h3> Intrinsic Parameters as 2D Transformations </h3>

+We can interpret these 3D-vectors as 2D homogeneous coordinates which are transformed to a new set of 2D points.
+This gives us a new view of the intrinsic matrix: a sequence of 2D affine transformations.

 It also emphasizes that the <span class="highlight-green"> intrinsic camera transformation occurs <b> post-projection </b></span>.